bbauska/W3Cx-5of5/README.md

   alt="View of the JavaScript console." />
 </p>

 <p>Without such tools, debugging JavaScript code is impossible.
-So you need
+You need
 to look at some basic tutorials on how to use the dev. tools of your browsers, since they differ from one another in the way they work
 - although the principles remain the same.</p>